Elections in Greece: Election of the President of the Republic

 When a presidential term expires, Parliament votes to elect the new president.
 In the first two votes, a 2/3 majority (200 votes) is necessary.
 The third vote requires a 3/5 (180 votes) majority.
 The fourth vote requires an absolute majority (151 votes).
 The fifth vote requires a plurality; in case of a split vote, the candidate who collected most votes in the first vote is elected president.

 Before the 2019 constitutional amendment, if the third vote was fruitless, Parliament was dissolved and elections were proclaimed by the outgoing president within the next 30 days.
-In the new Parliament, the election for president was repeated immediately with a 3/5 majority required for the initial vote, an absolute majority (151 votes) for the second one and a ballot between the two persons with the highest number of votes in the second election for the third and final This occurred twice before the amendment of the provision for the dissolution of the parliament: in the 1990 and 2015 elections.
+In the new Parliament, the election for president was repeated immediately with a 3/5 majority required for the initial vote, an absolute majority (151 votes) for the second one and a ballot between the two persons with the highest number of votes in the second election for the third and final ballot.
+This occurred twice before the amendment of the provision for the dissolution of the parliament: in the 1990 and 2015 elections.